 We take a photo of a woman (2) engrossed in the paintings on display.

 Venturing upstairs, our photograph is prominently displayed in the center of a wall.
 As Max approaches it, she’s hit by a sudden vision and experiences a nosebleed.
 We isolate ourselves to call Chloe, learning of an imminent, massive tornado threatening to obliterate Arcadia Bay.
 The premonition wasn’t a figment of imagination but a very real impending doom for the town’s residents.

 Returning to the gallery photo, Max time-travels back to the moment it was taken.
 To alter the course of events, she rips the photo, ensuring she never enters the competition or travels to San Francisco.

 We’re back in the dark room, this time with Jefferson.
 In this iteration of reality, Victoria has become the psychopath’s latest victim, and he’s hell-bent on destroying our diary.

-As Jefferson prepares a syringe for Max, a disturbance outside distracts him: David has arrived.
+As Jefferson prepares a syringe for Max, he’s distracted by a disturbance outside: David has arrived.

 Jefferson confronts David, using a tripod as a weapon, resulting in David’s initial defeat.
 To change this outcome:

 1. Wait until Jefferson takes the tripod and moves away from us to engage David.
 Warn David as Jefferson approaches.